PaddlePaddle/Paddle/doc/design/parameters_in_cpp.md

 4. Make `Parameters` as an argument for `forward/backward` function, not a data member for `GradientMachine`.
 For example, `forward` could be `forward(const Parameters& params, ...)` and `backward` could be `backward(Parameters* params, ...)`.
 After this step, Paddle could share `Parameters` between topologies.

 5. `ParameterUpdater` is invoked by `GradientMachine` and `Trainer`, but it updates `Parameters`.
-In the end of this refactorization, we could change `ParameterUpdater` directly uses `Parameters` to make `ParameterUpdater`'s implementation clear.
+In the end of this code refactoring, we could change `ParameterUpdater` directly uses `Parameters` to make `ParameterUpdater`'s implementation clear.